bither/bither-doc/manual-English.md

 Others can scan my QR-Code or enter the address sequence number to me Bitcoin transactions.

-##### 注：You can whether the transaction has been confirmed by an indicator next to the transaction amount learned.
+* Tips: You can whether the transaction has been confirmed by an indicator next to the transaction amount learned.

 ![trade-me](images/Screenshot_2015-12-02-13-39-34_net_bither.png)